How to Write a Literature Review: Step-by-Step Guide for Students (2026 Update)

 Improved Version (Analysis):

 Research on social media use presents mixed findings.
 While Smith (2022) argues that social platforms enhance collaboration, Brown (2023) finds that excessive use negatively impacts concentration.
-This contrast suggests that the effect of social media depends on usage patterns.
+This contrast suggests that the effect of social media depends on usage patterns and context.

 • Use synthesis, not summary – Combine findings to make new arguments.